juno-b/mixed-ability-collab/README.md

 ### Prerequisites

-This project is built and tested on a Tobii Pro Fusion eye tracker and a Leap Motion controller.
+This project is built and tested on a Tobii Pro Fusion eye tracker.

-You will need matplotlib, numpy, and Flask to run the Python scripts.

 ### Installation

 1. Install the Tobii Pro SDK (tested with v 1.11) [https://developer.tobiipro.com/python/python-sdk-reference-guide.html](https://developer.tobiipro.com/python/python-sdk-reference-guide.html)
+2. Install the necessary packages: matplotlib, numpy, Flask (for the server), pygame (for custom calibration).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>